On rectifiability of Delone sets in intermediate regularity

-Then for any $\omega\in\mathcal{M}_d$ and any $\rho>0$, every Delone set $X\in\mathcal{D}_{\rho,d}$ is $\omega$-rectifiable. \end{thma}
+Then for any $\omega\in\mathcal{M}_{d}$ and any $\rho>0$, every Delone set $X\in\mathcal{D}_{\rho,d}$ is $\omega$-rectifiable. \end{thma}

 Examples of moduli of continuity satisfying \eqref{eq: thmA} include the H\"{o}lder ones, and for fixed $d\geq 1$, the family of moduli $\omega_p(t):=t(\log(1/t))^p$, for $p>d$, that lie in between Lipschitz and H\"{o}lder.
-Observe that the class $\mathcal{M}_d$ satisfying \eqref{eq: thmA} contains neither the Lipschitz moduli of continuity nor those of the form $\omega_{\alpha}(t)=t(\log(1/t))^{\alpha}$, for $0<\alpha\leq 1$.
-It should be noticed that Theorem \ref{thm: A} extends the result of McMullen \cite[Theorem 5.1]{McMu} to a considerable class of Delone set, by narrowing the class of moduli of continuity for which two Delone sets within this class could be distinguished.
+Observe that the class $\mathcal{M}_d$ satisfying \eqref{eq: thmA} contains neither the Lipschitz moduli of continuity nor those of the form $\omega_{\alpha}(t)=t(\log(1/t))^{\alpha}$, for $0<\alpha\leq d$.
+It should be noticed that Theorem \ref{thm: A} extends the result of McMullen \cite[Theorem 5.1]{McMu} to Delone sets in $\mathcal{D_{\rho,d}}$, by narrowing the class of moduli of continuity for which two Delone sets within this class could be distinguished.